 We also bought.. wait… wait… oh my god…

 Okay, now let me clarify.
 We bought two 2-1/2 gallon jugs of water to keep in the car in case we break down in the desert.
-We don’t plan to open it except in … Read the rest
+We don’t plan to open it except in an emergency.… Read the rest

 Hi everybody.
 Writing this post sucks.
 But then, so do a lot of things in life.